seoninja13/lead-gen-handyman/tracking-progress.md

 ### February 5, 2025 (Continued)

-1.  **Attempting to Populate `city_service` Table:** Created the `scripts/populate-city-service.ts` script to populate the `city_service` table with missing SEO data using the OpenAI API.
+1.  **Attempting to Populate `city_service` Table:** Created the `scripts/populate-city-service.ts` script to populate the `city_service` table with missing data using the OpenAI API.
-2.  **Encountered Execution Issues:** Faced challenges executing the script directly due to environment and configuration issues.
-Tried using `ts-node` and `npx ts-node` but encountered "Unknown file extension" errors.
+2.  **Encountered Module Resolution Issues:** Faced challenges executing the script due to issues with ES module and CommonJS module resolution.
-3.  **Seeking User Assistance:** Due to the inability to directly execute the script and view the output, requested the user to manually execute the script and provide the output.
+3.  **Tried Various Approaches:** Attempted various solutions, including modifying `tsconfig.json`, `package.json`, and using dynamic imports, but none were successful.
+4.  **Suspending Task:** Due to ongoing module resolution issues, suspending the task of populating the `city_service` table for now.